Etshawy1/Symphonia-Back-end/README.md

       node seed

   you also have to read the comments in file seed in the path `seeds\seed.js` in order to know how to configure the database to be connected when you seed.

+- to run migrations after seeding type the following commands:

+      cd ..

+      migrate-mongo up

+  Note: our migrations does one thing it creates a unique index for email in users schema to ensure uniqueness.

 ### Unit testing